fineanmol/plant-tree/README.md

-🍀 Updated on Sun, 16 Nov 2025 20:22:26 GMT
+🌵 Updated on Mon, 17 Nov 2025 07:58:23 GMT

-> "Any fool can write code that a computer can understand."
+> "Perfection is achieved when there is nothing left to take away."